Sometimes, I just crave a good chinese meal.

 Nothing, ABSOLUTELY nothing bad can come from sugar and egg whites.

-They were so easy, I even decided to share!
+I even decided to share!

-In fact, the only problem that I encountered with these cookies were the fact that they disappear quickly!-- They even kept my boys busy.
 I cut out dozens of little paper strips and let them make the fortunes.
 They don't write too well yet, so I was so smitten with the little kitty cat picture I found in one of mine!

-Good Fortune Cookies
+Good Fortune Cookies2 egg whites

 1/3 C sugar